j7-dev/wp-react-plugin/README.md

 #### Front-end (Optional)
 1. [React Router v6](https://reactrouter.com/en/main) - front-end router

+We highly recommend you to use Hash router in WordPress, so you won't get conflict with WordPress Permalink

 #### Back-end

 1. [usefulteam/jwt-auth](https://github.com/usefulteam/jwt-auth) - get JWT if a wordpress user is logged in